Owners Information for the Clark CrankFire GBM-43

 Lubrication and Cleaning

-Being as most, if not all, surplus 7.62X54R ammo is somewhat corrosive, clean the gun well after shooting as much as one round.
+Being as most, if not all, surplus 7.62X54R ammo is highly corrosive, clean the gun well after shooting as much as one round.
 Remember to clean the bolt face, the chamber face of the barrel, the barrel, the inside of the receiver around the barrel chamber, the gas port & tube and the flash hider.
+Even the barrel carry handle gets splattered with corrosive junk from the gas piston relief ports.

 As removing the gas valve from the barrel is difficult, try to flush the valve and valve body well with hot water and dry well.
 Don't forget to oil well after drying.
 Using very hot water will speed drying and help evaporate water from cracks and recesses.
 If it will be a while (never over 24 hours!) before proper cleaning is possible, use a spray bottle of Windex or the like to help remove the corrosive salts left from firing.
 Follow this with a good drying and a shot of spray oil.

 A light coat of white lithium grease on all contact points of the bolt and carrier help the gun cycle well.
-Especially when the gun is "new" and tight.
+Especially when the gun is "new " and tight.
 If you have the CCF (Clark CrankFire) unit off, grease the hammer face, tip and lobes of the cam shaft and the nose (where it lifts the trigger) of the linear cam.
 The linear cam is the push bar that works with the butterfly trigger.
+Inspect the inside of the FCG box well as the gus spews dirt everywhere during rapid firing.

 Also apply grease to the top of the circular cam where the trigger rides.
 Otherwise, use gun oil on other friction or wear points.